 How is the Pap Test Performed?

-A Pap test is a quick and simple test that your doctor can perform during a pelvic exam:
+A Pap test is a quick and simple test that your doctor can perform during a pelvic exam.
+Here is what will happen:

 - You’ll lie on an exam table and place your feet in stirrups